Prakash-Raaj/capstone-front-end/README.md

-# capstone-project
+# capstone-TraditionalThreadz
 Final term capstone group project.
-With a four member group, it is a online shopping website for customers looking for traditional clothes.
+With a four member group, it is an online shopping website for customers looking for ethinic traditionalware.